christycui/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-One problem I faced is that, no matter what parameters I choose in perspective transform, individual frame lane detection does not perform consistent, meaning it works great for some frames but not for others.
-This is why smoothing in a video is so important.
+One problem I faced is that, no matter what parameters I choose in perspective transform, individual frame lane detection does not perform consistently, meaning it works great for some frames but not for others.
+This is why smoothing is so important for video performance.

 I implemented smoothing by judging the returned curvations - does the magnitude of curvation makes sense?
 If it's less than 100 meters, it probably means something was not detected correctly, and that this frame should rely on previous tested detections, rather than the result from this frame.
 I kept 5 most recent valid fits and that worked well for most of the frames in the project video.